 The Chair welcomed the update and mentioned the workshop that took place earlier this year regarding home education.
-He explained how one of the recommendations that came from that workshop was for the Portfolio Holder for Children, Education and Young People to send a letter government ministers to ask for a review of the powers/local authority intervene in elective home education.
-Members welcomed for this letter to be sent.
-Members wondered how responsive schools were being to readmitting EHE pupils and were some schools more understandable than others.
+He explained how one of the recommendations that came from that workshop was for the Portfolio Holder for Children, Education and Young People to send a letter to government ministers to ask for a review of the powers for local authority intervention in elective home education.
+This had been drafted and the panel welcomed it being sent.
+The panel wondered how responsive schools were being to to the re-admission of EHE pupils and were some schools more understandable than others.
 They also wondered if our numbers reflected the same as our statistical neighbours.
-Ms Steel explained that re-admitting pupils, schools were being very supportive, but the difficulty came when a child had left school and their place was opened up for someone else to take it.
-In terms of statistical neighbours and their EHE rates.
-Ms Steel confirmed that all local authorities had seen a significant rise.
+Ms Steel explained that schools were being very supportive regarding readmissions, but the difficulty came when a child had left school and their place was opened up for someone else to take it.
+In terms of statistical neighbours and their EHE rates, Ms Steel confirmed that all local authorities had seen a significant rise.

 One Member asked whether schools were still asking children to be home educated as these children would not help towards their league tables for exams.
-Ms Steel was happy to confirm that these figures had gone down, and Ofsted were shining a light in terms of this off ruling and any exclusions that had been down via the back door.
-They now asked for reasons why the child was being home educated to make sure all information received was credited.
+Ms Steel was happy to confirm that these figures had gone down, and noted the assistance of Ofsted in highlighting the issue.
+Schools were now asked for reasons why the child was being home educated.

-Councillor Lindley believed that the concerns members had raised were needed.
-He enquired what Members would like to be included in the letter.
+Councillor Lindley sought clarification of what the panel would like to be included in the letter to government ministers.
 Ms Hewson stated that as we were seeing an increase in parents electively home educating their children, there was now a need to clarify the Department of Education's legislation on the local authorities position to check that children were being safe and properly educated in a home setting.

-The Chair recommended that the Portfolio Holder for Children, Education and Young People drafts a letter with Officers to ask for a review to allow North East Lincolnshire Council to intervene in Elective Home Education scenarios.
+The Chair recommended that the Portfolio Holder for Children, Education and Young People drafts a letter with Officers to be sent to the government asking for a review to of local authority powers to intervene in Elective Home Education scenarios.
 Councillor Wheatley seconded the recommendation.
 All Members voted to support this recommendation.